DeutscheMark/homebridge-kodi/README.md

 ## Features

+- Get TV accessories for controlling the menus in Kodi and watching TV channels.
+- Get a remote control for the Kodi GUI with every configured TV accessory.
-- Get controls for Kodi Player including Play, Pause, Seek, Stop, Volume and Audio/Video Library Scan and Clean
+- Get controls for Kodi Player including Play, Pause, Seek, Stop and Audio/Video Library Scan and Clean
-- You can add more than one platform to support more running Kodi instances (just give them different names, currently buggy when playback at the same time)
+- Set the volume of Kodi
-- See Information about the current playing show, season, episode and title in the Eve App
+- See Information about the current playing show, season, episode, title, artist, album and type in the Eve App
-- See Information about the current playing item's time, totalTime and percentage played in the Eve App
+- See Information about the current playing item's current time, total time and the percentage played in the Eve App
+- Supported playing items in Kodi are movies, TV shows, TV, radio, music and music videos

 ## Kodi Preparations